neherlab/pangraph/docs/src/index.md

     julia --project=.
 ```

+### Binary
+Additionally, `pangraph` is available as a standalone, relocatable binary that should work on any Linux or MacOSX machine.
+Releases can be obtained from [Github](https://github.com/nnoll/pangraph/releases)

 ### Optional dependencies

 There are a few **optional** external programs that PanGraph can utilize
 1. [Mash](https://github.com/marbl/Mash) can be used to construct a guide tree in place of our internal algorithm.
 2. [MAFFT](https://mafft.cbrc.jp/alignment/software/) can be optionally used to polish homologous alignments.
 Only recommended for short alignments.
 In order to invoke functionality from PanGraph, these tools must be installed and available on **$PATH**

+For convenience, a script `bin/setup-pangraph` is provided within the repository to install both dependencies for a Linux machine without access to root.
+It assumes GNU coreutils are available.

 ## User's Guide